-My first sketch of the buyer flow, shown Figure 5.1, is pretty traditional.
+Figure 5.1 shows my first sketch of the buyer flow.
+It's pretty traditional.
 The buyer sees a catalog page, from which she selects one product at a time.
 Each product selected gets added to the cart, and the cart is displayed after each selection.
 The buyer can continue shopping using the catalog pages, or she can check out and buy the contents of the cart.